-- 1. Review the information in "Safety" on page v and "Installation guidelines" on page 15 through "Handling static-sensitive devices" on page 15. - 2.
+- 1. Review the information in "Safety" on page v and "Installation guidelines" on page 17 through "Handling static-sensitive devices" on page 17. - 2.
 If you have not done so already, install any options needed, such as disk drives or memory, in the blade server. - 3.
 Select the bay for the blade server.

 - a.
 If the blade server has a SCSI storage expansion unit installed on it, the blade server and expansion option require two adjacent bays. - b.
-When any blade or option is in blade bay 7 through 14, power modules must be present in power bays 1 and 2, and power modules must be present in power bays 3 and 4. - 4.
+When any blade or option is in blade bay 7 through 14, power modules must be present in power bays 1 and 2, and power modules must be present in power bays 3 and 4. - c.
+To help ensure proper cooling, performance, and system reliability, make sure that each of the blade bays on the front of the BladeCenter unit has a blade server, expansion unit, or filler blade installed.
+Do not operate the BladeCenter unit for more than one minute without either a blade server. expansion unit, or filler blade installed in each blade bay. - 4.
 Ensure that the release levers on the blade server are in the open position (perpendicular to the blade). - 5.
 Slide the blade server into the bay until it stops.
 The spring-loaded doors further back in the bay that cover the bay opening move out of the way as you insert the blade server. - 6.
 Push the release levers on the front of the blade server closed. - 7.
 Turn on the blade server.
-See "Turning on the blade server" on page 11 for instructions. - 8.
-Verify that the power-on LED on the blade control panel is lit continuously, indicating that the blade server is receiving power and is turned on. - 9.
-If desired, write identifying information on one of the user labels that come with the blade server; then, place the label on the BladeCenter bezel just below the blade server, as shown in the following illustration.
+See "Turning on the blade server" on page 13 for instructions. - 8.
+Verify that the power-on LED on the blade control panel is lit continuously, indicating that the blade server is receiving power and is turned on.

+9. If desired, write identifying information on one of the user labels that come with the blade server; then, place the label on the BladeCenter bezel just below the blade server, as shown in the following illustration.